averageflow/averageflow.github.io/_posts/2021-08-31-updating-freebsd-iocage.markdown

 sudo pkg upgrade
 ```

-Make sure to have a TransIP snapshot of the machine or VMWare snapshot for a VM
+Make sure to have a snapshot of the machine or VMWare snapshot for a VM.

-Once all updates are installed, we can then proceed to do the upgrade (in this case to 13.0-RELEASE):
+Once all updates are installed, we can then proceed to do the upgrade (in this case to `13.0-RELEASE`):

 ```sh
 sudo freebsd-update -r 13.0-RELEASE upgrade